stjudecloud/university/docs/visualization-community/library/ai-check/index.md

 # Description
 These code block examples can be used to generate an allelic-imblance figure as seen in [VisCom](https://viz.stjude.cloud/st-jude-cloud-demo/visualization/genomepaint-allelic-imbalance-example~32).

-Use: From tumor and germline DNA
+Use: Displays the allelic imbalance of the heterozygous SNP markers in a tumor genome as compared to this patient’s germline genome, as a way of indicating loss-of-heterozygosity.
 [ProteinPaint Google Docs](https://docs.google.com/document/d/1dZIOoLLbQE-kmZ31Ia_5cud30d9UeRodP4hRCSw3HII/)